7ankalis/7ankalis.github.io/_drafts/htb-escapetwo.md

 ## TL;DR

-> As it is <mark style="color:purple;">**my first ever AD machine**</mark>, this was really interesting, painful, rewarding.
+> As it is **my first ever AD machine**, this was really interesting, painful, rewarding.
-And I learned A LOT, really a lot about <mark style="color:purple;">**AD, ADCS, Kerberos, ADCS Templates**</mark> and bunch of other stuff.
+And I learned A LOT, really a lot about **AD, ADCS, Kerberos, ADCS Templates** and bunch of other stuff.
 It is just so confusing how much info can a simple user on AD retrieve tons of information with the classic privileges.
 {: .prompt-info }

 ## Enumeration